January 14, 2026

 The secondhand car market in the US is undergoing a significant transformation, driven by economic shifts, changing consumer behavior, and the growing influence of electric vehicles (EVs).
 The 2025 trends suggest that the market is becoming more dynamic, digital, and environmentally driven.

-I crunched the numbers for you to give you an idea.
+I crunched the numbers in the US secondhand car market for you to give you an idea.

 General Trends in the Secondhand Car Market in the US